-An ineffective thyroid gland that fails to produce enough hormone needs help.
+When the thyroid gland fails to produce enough hormone, it needs help.
 That is usually provided by a prescription for a thyroid hormone called levothyroxine.
 It is sold under brand names Synthroid and Tirosint.

 Switching Between Levothyroxine and Synthroid: